poaxy/Meraki-Experience/README.md

 - Code is modular and commented for maintainability
 - TypeScript is recommended for future improvements
 - Follows ESLint rules for code quality
+- **Website Structure Dependency**: Features are tightly coupled to specific DOM structures and may require updates when target websites change

+## Troubleshooting

+### Common Issues
+- **Features not working**: Check if the target website has been updated recently
+- **Extension not loading**: Ensure all files are properly copied and permissions are granted
+- **UI not displaying**: Check browser console for errors and verify manifest.json is valid

+### Reporting Issues
+When reporting issues, please include:
+- Browser version and extension version
+- Target website URL and page type
+- Description of expected vs. actual behavior
+- Any error messages from the browser console

 ## License